BornToBeRoot/NETworkManager/Website/docs/changelog/next-release.md

 - Installer has been changed from `InnoSetup` (`.exe`) to `WiX Toolset` (`.msi`) in order to support deep signing of the binaries. [#2705](https://github.com/BornToBeRoot/NETworkManager/pull/2705)

   :::info

   The MSI installer will attempt to automatically uninstall the previous version of NETworkManager.

-  If you are using an installation path other than the default installation path (`%ProgramFiles%\NETworkManager`), please uninstall the previous version manually before installing the new version.
   :::

 ## What's new?